Siberia Tours, Vacations & Travel Packages

 Siberia is home to Lake Baikal, the world's oldest and deepest lake.
 Lake Baikal is estimated to be around 30 million years old and is 5,387 feet (1,642 m) at its deepest point.

-The Trans-Siberian Railway is a network of railways connecting Moscow with the Russian Far East and the Sea of Japan and considered the longest railway in the world.
+The Trans-Siberian Railway is a network of railways connecting Moscow with the Russian Far East and the Sea of Japan and is considered the longest railway in the world.
 There are branch lines to China through Mongolia and Manchuria, with service continuing to North Korea.

 A secondary primary route is the Trans-Manchurian, which coincides with the Trans-Siberian as far as Tarskaya, about 1,000 km east of Lake Baikal.